PlatONnetwork/platon.py/docs/troubleshooting.rst

 As a matter of security, remote nodes cannot create accounts.

 If you are in fact running a local node, make sure that it's properly configured to accept ``personal`` methods.
-For Geth, that looks something like: ``--http.api personal,eth,<etc>`` or ``--ws.api personal,eth,<etc>`` depending on your configuration.
+For Gplaton, that looks something like: ``--http.api personal,platon,<etc>`` or ``--ws.api personal,platon,<etc>`` depending on your configuration.
 Note that the IPC configuration is most secure and includes the ``personal`` API by default.

 In general, your options for accounts are:

-- Run a node (e.g., Geth) locally, connect to it via the local port, then use the ``personal`` API.
+- Run a node (e.g., Gplaton) locally, connect to it via the local port, then use the ``personal`` API.
-- Import a keystore file for an account and :ref:`extract the private key<extract_geth_pk>`.
+- Import a keystore file for an account and :ref:`extract the private key<extract_gplaton_pk>`.
-- Create an account via the :ref:`eth-account <eth-account>` API, e.g., ``new_acct = w3.eth.account.create()``.
+- Create an account via the :ref:`platon-account <platon-account>` API, e.g., ``new_acct = w3.platon.account.create()``.
 - Use an external service (e.g., MyCrypto) to generate a new account, then securely import its private key.

 ..
 Warning:: Don't store real value in an account until you are familiar with security best practices.
    If you lose your private key, you lose your account!

-Making Ethereum JSON-RPC API access faster
+Making Platon JSON-RPC API access faster
 ------------------------------------------

-Your Ethereum node JSON-RPC API might be slow when fetching multiple and large requests, especially when running batch jobs.
+Your Platon node JSON-RPC API might be slow when fetching multiple and large requests, especially when running batch jobs.
 Here are some tips for how to speed up your web3.py application.

-- Run your client locally, e.g., `Go Ethereum <https://github.com/ethereum/go-ethereum>`_ or `TurboGeth <https://github.com/ledgerwatch/turbo-geth>`_.
+- Run your client locally, e.g., `Go Platon <https://github.com/platonnetwork/platon-go>`_ or `TurboGplaton <https://github.com/ledgerwatch/turbo-gplaton>`_.
 The network latency and speed are the major limiting factors for fast API access.

 - Use IPC communication instead of HTTP/WebSockets.
 See :ref:`choosing_provider`.